web-dev-dave/zen-garden/README.md

 ## Reflect
-Navigate to your `my-reflections-sprint-4` file and answer the questions under the `Code Readability Challenge` heading.
+Navigate to your `my-reflections-sprint-4` file and answer the questions under the `Code Readability` heading.

 Commit and push the changes to GitHub.